 I’ve got interested again and watched my first Simon Wardley video (TOP 2).
 It was nice, but I didn’t understand anything.
 But he got me at “high-level situational awareness environments are context-specific”.
 So I watched another one and didn’t understand everything.
 And another one and got some ideas where this leads to.
 And finally, it clicked.
 I was absolutely fascinated by the richness and detail Simon had added step by step over the last few years to Wardley Mapping.
 I think I watched all videos of Simon that were available on the internet in mid-2019.

 By coincidence, I also got into the training business around the topics “software modernization” and “IT transformation”.
 With Wardley Maps, I think I’ve got a great tool to reason about overgrown IT landscapes out there and how to visualize the current state as well as thinking about future options with a nice, comprehensible map.
 I’m still learning to map.
-But I do while teaching others so that they can help themselves out of the darkness ☺️.
+But I do it while teaching others so that they can help themselves out of the darkness ☺️.

 OK, that was my little story.
 But now, without further ado, here are my recommendations for you!